Business Communications

 As a leader, no matter what area of the organization in which you work, decisions need to be made with an understanding of the financial impact on the company.
 You'll develop an understanding of all of the key financial documents, how to interpret them, and why they are important.
 Financial terms and calculations will be explained in a way that makes sense for both financial and non-financial business professionals.
 Finally, you will also be challenged to apply what you learn in class by analyzing how your work and your decisions are related to the overall performance of the company.

 American business was designed centuries ago.
 Women are now fully participating in the workplace, yet only 10% of Fortune 500 CEOs are women.
-By mastering the unwritten rules and learning to negotiate, you will have new tools to help you be your successful best.
+By mastering the unwritten rules and learning to negotiate, participants will have the tools to achieve or promote success.
 This program discusses topics not covered during orientation including how decisions get made and how work really gets done in the office.
 You will leave with a number of concrete actions you can use immediately.

 Leveraging Strengths